tdwg/how-did-it-die/meetings/2021-06-16/meeting_notes.md

 * We need definitions for the terms dead and alive.
 Should we use an existing definition: http://www.ontobee.org/search?ontology=&submit=Search+terms&keywords=alive

 * `causesOfDeath`
-Agreement that we should propose a controlled vocabulary for causesOfDeath
+Agreement that we should propose a controlled vocabulary for causesOfDeath.

 * `underlyingCausesOfDeath`
 Agreement to change this term to free text rather than require a controlled vocabulary